1

 Your Itinerary

-Washington Park’s F&B offerings are concentrated along South Gaylord Street, where park-goers can replenish lost calories with scratch-baked pastries at Devil’s Food Bakery or coastal Mexican fare at Perdida.
+Washington Park’s F&B offerings are concentrated along South Gaylord Street, where park-goers can replenish lost calories with scratch-baked pastries at Devil’s Food Bakery, coastal Mexican fare at Perdida, or hand-tossed pizza at Homegrown Tap & Dough.
 Beyond that cluster, it’s worth checking out the fresh pasta at Restaurant Olivia and the rotating selection of house-made treats at Bonnie Brae Ice Cream, which opened in 1986.
 Campus Lounge is a longtime neighborhood watering hole.

 Break a Sweat

 If you’re just hanging out in the neighborhood, you’re probably at the namesake park.
 There, you can run around the 2.6-mile gravel path or battle it out on the tennis or basketball courts.
-We suggest renting a pedal boat or stand-up paddleboard to tool around Smith Lake, one of two tarns in the park.
+We suggest renting a swan boat or stand-up paddleboard to tool around Smith Lake, one of two bodies of water in the park.
 (Locals’ tip: Stay out of the way of the moody Canada geese.)
+You might even spot Denver Nuggets star Nikola Jokić on your afternoon stroll; the superhuman center says it’s one of his go-to spots to unwind in the city.
 Rainy day?
 Try a Pilates or yoga class at Center Strength or Whole Body Studios or a strength class at Commit Fitness.

 Shop

-Considering it’s only one-block long, Historic South Gaylord Street is home to its fair share of worthwhile shops.
-Among them: Silk Road (gifts), Sports Plus (new and used outdoor gear), Bottle Shop 33 (liquor), and Wish Boutique (women’s clothing).
+Considering it’s only one-block long, Historic South Gaylord Street has more than its fair share of worthwhile shops.
+Among them: Silk Road (gifts), Sports Plus (new and used outdoor gear), and Wish Boutique (women’s clothing).

 Spots to Eat